Corndel/DA4-WS4-PBI-NHS/README.md

 ## Legend
 Ensure you have the Line chart Selected in the main canvas then:
-1. Select "Build Visual" in the "Visualisations" panel
+1. Select `Build Visual` in the `Visualisations` panel
 1. In the Y-axis section, select the arrow to the right of a field to get it's menu
-1. Select "Rename for this visual" and adjust accordinglyRepeat this for all other lines
+1. Select `Rename for this visual` and adjust accordinglyRepeat this for all other lines

 ![alt text](image-15.png)

 ## Y-axis Values Formatting
 Ensure you have the Line chart Selected in the main canvas then:
- 1. Select "Format Visual" in the "Visualisations" panel
+ 1. Select `Format Visual` in the `Visualisations` panel
- 1. Expand the Y-axis section, select "Display units" and set to "None"
+ 1. Expand the Y-axis section, select `Display units` and set to `None`
- 1. Select "Display units" and set to "None"
+ 1. Select `Display units` and set to `None`

 ![alt text](image-16.png)

 ## Number Formatting
- 1. Select "Table View" in the far left panel
+ 1. Select `Table View` in the far left panel
- 1. Select the "FCE" column
+ 1. Select the `FCE` column
- 1. Select the COMMA icon in the "Formatting" pane of the "Column tools" Menu
+ 1. Select the COMMA icon in the `Formatting` pane of the `Column tools` Menu

 This adds commas to the number display.
 Go back to the report view and see how it changes the formatting for this series only in the tool tip.The tool tip is what it displayed when you hover the cursor over the line chart.
 It will respond dynamically to where the curosor is on the graph.

-Return to the "Table view" and repeat for all columns used in the display.Once finished, this will now change the formatting on the Y-axis
+Return to the `Table view` and repeat for all columns used in the display.Once finished, this will now change the formatting on the Y-axis

 ![alt text](image-17.png)

 ## Monthly View
- 1. Select "Report view" if you are not there
+ 1. Select `Report view` if you are not there
- 1. Select "Expand all down one level" Until you have the monthly view
+ 1. Select `Expand all down one level` Until you have the monthly view

 Monthly view is the most granular level of our Data as it is recorded as month end.